IlhamriSKY/Simple-DepthMap-3D-Animation/README.md

 # Simple DepthMap 3D Animation

+"Simple DepthMap 3D Animation" is an easy-to-use tool that creates 3D animations from 2D images using depth maps.
+It applies depth prediction to generate layered animations with effects like zoom and perspective shifts.
+Users can adjust settings and render high-quality 3D videos, making it ideal for dynamic visuals.

 This project demonstrates a basic depth map 3D animation, rendering videos using depth mapping techniques.
 Below are examples of the rendered animations.

 ## Videos